Auction Guide

 Competitive Bidding

-The aim of an auction is to generate interest from two or more prospective buyers, which will lead them to bid against each other in the auction room, and will help your property to achieve the best price on the day.
+The aim of an auction is to generate interest from two or more prospective buyers, which will lead them to bid against each other in the auction room, and will help your property to achieve the best possible price on the day.
 Sometimes those buyers are so keen to acquire the property that they put in a pre-auction offer, and if this figure is higher than we would expect to reach in the auction room, we may recommend accepting the offer under standard auction rules, with contracts needing to be exchanged prior to the auction day.

-Best Price
+Best Possible Price

 Properties for sale at auction will often achieve a final sale price in excess of the original guide price set, and regularly the result is in the region of what might have been acceptable for sale through an estate agent (Private Treaty sale).
-What you can guarantee is that it has achieved the best price on the day.
+What you can guarantee is that it has achieved the best possible price on the day.
 This is a key point for properties coming to auction via probate, as the executors of the estate have a duty to achieve the best price possible.

 Set Price

 With private treaty sales through an estate agent, the offer price agreed is not necessarily the price you will finally receive, with discounting due to any survey findings or last minute gazundering.
-With auction, there is no room for negotiation after the hammer falls; it is the buyers’ responsibility to fully research the property before bidding.
+With auction, there is no room for negotiation after the hammer falls, it is the buyers’ responsibility to fully research the property before bidding.

 Timescale

 If you are looking to sell your home or property quickly, then auction is probably the best option for you.
-From the time you instruct the auctions team to list your property, you will know the date that is will be up for auction, and legal completion is usually set for 28 days afterwards.
+From the time you instruct the auctions team to list your property, you will know the date that it will be up for auction, and legal completion is usually set for 28 days afterwards.
 This is a fixed timescale and is legally binding for both parties.
 This means auction is the best option for anyone with time constraints, such as those relocating, under financial pressure, or wanting to dispose of an investment property.

 Continued Income

 If you are looking to sell an investment property, there is no need to sell with vacant possession, as we have a large number of buy to let investors looking to buy.
 By retaining your tenant, you will continue to receive rent until the completion date, and the purchaser will receive income from that date onwards.
-Hair and son sells a variety of occupied properties with tenancy agreements in place, including assured shorthold tenancy (ASTs), regulated tenancy, assured tenancy and commercial lettings.
+Hair & Son sells a variety of occupied properties with tenancy agreements in place, including assured shorthold tenancy (ASTs), regulated tenancy, assured tenancy and commercial lettings.

 Buying at Auction